 Water use data for licensed take is usually metered or estimated (for example, using crop estimates where a meter is broken for all or part of the year).
-It is currently not possible to differentiate between all metered and estimated take within the SA licensing system, so licensed take is reported as a single figure.
+It is currently not possible to differentiate between all metered and estimated take within the South Australian licensing system, so licensed take is reported as a single figure.
 Estimated data is only a very small proportion of the overall use within any SDL resource unit.
-Despite this, a process to separate metered use from deemed or estimated use is being implemented as part of the development of South Australian water resource plans.
-For 2017-18, some deemed use is included in the annual actual take figures for the SA Murray (SS11) and Eastern Mount Lofty Ranges (SS13) surface water SDL resource units.
+A process to separate metered use from deemed or estimated use has been implemented as part of the development of South Australian water resource plans.
+For 2018-19, some deemed use is included in the annual actual take figures for the SA Murray (SS11) and EMLR (SS13) surface water SDL resource units.